chico2121/SARA_Dataset/README.md

 # SARA Dataset

-Synthetic dataset used for model training in the IEEE Access paper "A Body Part Embedding Model With Datasets for Measuring Human Motion Similarity in 2D."
+Synthetic dataset used for model training in the IEEE Access paper, [A Body Part Embedding Model with Datasets for Measuring 2D Human Motion Similarity](https://ieeexplore.ieee.org/document/9366759).

 ## Prerequisites